sonadukane18/sonadukane18/README.md

 - 😄 Pronouns: She/Her

-- ⚡ Fun fact: Behind the lens as a Photographer 📸 and fueled by a passion for creativity.
+- ⚡ Fun fact: Behind the lens as a Photographer 📸 and fueled by a passion for creativity :shipit: